dataswift/HAT/CONTRIBUTING.md

 ##The HAT Community
 The HAT project has been supported by the HAT community since its inception back in 2013 as a research project.
 The HAT community is made up of users in different (formal or informal) roles:
 * Owner - the organization that created the project.
 The HAT project was founded in 2013 by a HAT research consortium containing 6 UK Universities - Warwick (lead partner), Cambridge, Nottingham, Surrey, UWE, and Edinborough.
+The [HAT Community Foundatoin](http://hatcommunity.org/) took on the ownership, as well as the maintainers role after HAT project finished in 2015.
-* Maintainers are development community  primarily doing the work on HAT project and driving the direction since 2013.
-The maintainer was Warwick University, as the lead partner of the HAT research consortium until the end of the research project (end of 2015).
-The maintainer’s role has been allocated collectively to the HAT Community Foundation and the HAT follow-up research community - HARRIET project team, and HALL project team.
+* Maintainers - development community organised by the [HAT Community Foundatoin](http://hatcommunity.org/), primarily doing the work on HAT project and driving the direction.
 The maintainer have write access to the repository.
 * Contributors is everyone who has had a pull request merged into a project.
 * Community Members are the users who often use and care deeply about the project and are active in discussions for features and pull requests.